 Effect of Law on Texting While Driving

-Houston is one of two major cities in Texas that still does not have any ordinance or rule against texting while driving.
-If HB 80 is signed into law, offenders may face a fine of at least $99 for first-time offences, and up to $200 for repeat offences.
+Houston is one of two major cities in Texas that still does not have an ordinance or rule against texting while driving.
+If HB 80 is signed into law, offenders may face a fine of at least $99 for first-time offenses and up to $200 for repeat offenses.

-Even without this law, texting while driving may constitute negligence in a civil case for damages arising from a car accident.
+Even without this law, texting while driving may constitute negligence in a civil case for damages arising from an auto accident.
 Your personal injury attorney can explain what your legal options are and help establish legal responsibility for your injuries.

 At the law firm of Charles J. Argento & Associates, our auto accident attorneys in Houston, with over 3 decades of experience in car accidents, has earned the prestigious AV-rating n Legal Ability and Ethical Standards, helping families of car accident victims recover compensation that they legally deserve.

 Study Determines Just How Risky It Is to Text and Drive

 As both the use of smartphones and the rate of fatal auto accidents increase across the US, it doesn’t feel like a shocking statement to say that using a phone while driving is a dangerous activity.
 That said, there has not been much high-quality research done on just how problematic it is for drivers to talk, text, or email while they’re on the road.
 A team of researchers seeking to change this fact has recently released the results of a years-long study of the impact of cell phone use on crash rates.
 Read on to learn more about the results of this study, and contact a seasoned Houston personal injury lawyer with any questions after a Texas distracted driver crash.

 Video captures drivers distracted by their phones before a crash